mekanixms/xms/README.md

     </templates>
 </app>
 ```

+Defining your own directives is easy: either add them to Xms class directly in $builtinDirectives public property or either at runtime.
+Currently supported directive types are: DOMElement and DOMProcessingInstruction.

 As *case, import and php processing instruction* are client directives, in Xms we have application directives to help us initialize the application or use additional resources.
 - *remotetemplate* - think that you might already have an application and need to do only some minor changes, basically offer some sort of mirror - this is when remotetemplate comes in place; see *test/docs.ex.remotetemplate.1.xml*,*test/docs.ex.remotetemplate.2.xml*,*test/docs.ex.remotetemplate.3.xml*; Note: - I am not responsible for whatpeople are using this for - this is a functionality implemented to help not harm anyone